-Both are important for creating the lift needed to make these pancakes like and fluffy.
-Make sure your baking powder and baking soda are fresh and not past their best by date!
+Leaveners: Both baking soda and baking powder are important for creating the lift needed to make these pancakes like and fluffy.
+Make sure your baking powder and baking soda are fresh and not past their best-by date!

-Check the label on your egg carton and make sure you’re using large eggs.
+Eggs: Check the label on your egg carton and make sure you’re using large eggs.
+If you use medium, you won’t be adding enough moisture.
+And if you use jumbo, you’ll add too much.

-Use any olive oil you have on hand.
-I prefer extra-virgin olive oil because I love the fruity/spicy flavor of it.
+Olive oil: Use any olive oil you have on hand.
+We prefer extra-virgin olive oil because of its fruity/spicy flavor.
+You can also use melted butter.

-A splash of maple syrup sweetens these pancakes just enough.
-On their own, these pancakes are no sweet, which is why I recommend serving with more maple syrup, jam or honey.
+Sweetener: A splash of maple syrup sweetens these pancakes just enough.
+On their own, these pancakes are no sweet, which is why we recommend serving with more maple syrup, jam or honey.
 You can also use honey or sugar in the batter.

 Step 1: Whisk together the dry ingredients.